RDK90/django-todolist/README.md

 ## Database Migrations
 ### Apply Latest Changes
-In order to apply the models API changes to the PostgreSQL DB, some Django methods need to be implemented.
+In order to apply the models API changes to the PostgreSQL DB some Django methods need to be implemented.
 To do this, access the Django container by:
 ```bash
 docker exec -it to_do_web bash
 ```